Soham-Wadekar/shell-scripting/prerequisites/directory_commands.md

 ```

 ## 7. `cat`
 **Description:** Multi-purpose utility in the Linux system.
-It can be used to create a file, display content of the file, copy the content of one file to another file, and more.
+It can be used to create a file, display content of the file, copy the content of one file to another file, and more \
 **Usage:**
 - Display Contents of a File
 ```bash